 Applicant Analysis: A parking analysis was provided in a previous section of the submittal.
 As that analysis provided, the entire project, both Phase I and 2 are in compliance with the parking requirements of Chapter 10.
+The parking being allocated for Phase 1 is shown within the garage plans for the project.
+The mixed use credit is only being implemented in the Phase 2 portion of the project so that Phase 1 has use of 49 total parking spaces.

 Mountain View is required one loading berth to comply with Chapter 10 of the Town of Vail Zoning Regulations.
-Due to some modifications to the plan based on input from both staff and the Planning and Environmental Commission, the loading space has now been relocated to the front setback.
-This is a deviation from the code and is a request of this Special Development District.
-The loading space now complies with size requirements.
+The project complies with all loading requirements, including the size and location.
 Trash and recycle dumpsters will be stored in the garage and pulled out on collection day.
 Based on the recommendation from Vail Honeywagon, there will be two 3-yard trash dumpsters and two 3-yard recycle dumpsters picked up twice a week during low season and three times a week during high season.